Overview

 Each

 products.details call surfaces the next axis.
-Re-call as the user picks values, feeding the running array back in.When
+Re-call as the user picks values, feeding the running array back in.3

 Use this when the user (or your agent) already has a product URL and you want to skip search entirely.
-Typical surfaces: browser extensions, recipe sites, social-post buy-buttons, AI agents that receive a URL directly.(Optional) preview the product
+Typical surfaces: browser extensions, recipe sites, social-post buy-buttons, AI agents that receive a URL directly.1

 Useful if you want to show price / availability / image before sending the user to checkout.